 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842).
 The new standard requires the recognition of assets and liabilities arising from lease transactions on the balance sheet and the disclosure of key information about leasing arrangements.
 Accordingly, the lessee will recognize a lease asset for its right to use the underlying asset and a lease liability for the corresponding lease obligation.
 Both the asset and the liability will initially be measured at the present value of the future minimum lease payments over the lease term.
 Subsequent measurement, including the presentation of expenses and cash flows, will depend on the classification of the lease as either a finance or an operating lease.
 Initial costs directly attributable to negotiating and arranging the lease will be included in the asset.
 Lessees will also be required to provide additional qualitative and quantitative disclosures regarding the amount, timing and uncertainty of cash flows arising from leases.
 The new standard is effective for fiscal years beginning after December 15, 2018, and interim periods therein.
-Early adoption is permitted.
-As currently issued, entities are required to use a modified retrospective approach for leases that exist at or are entered into after the beginning of the earliest comparative period in the financial statements.
-There are additional optional practical expedients that an entity may elect to apply.
-In January 2018, the FASB issued an exposure draft of the proposed ASU, Leases (Topic 842): Targeted Improvements.
-The proposed ASU provides an alternative transition method of adoption, permitting the recognition of a cumulative-effect adjustment to retained earnings on the date of adoption.
-Management intends to adopt the standard on the effective date but has not yet selected a transition method.
+Early adoption is permitted and entities are required to use a modified retrospective approach for leases that exist at or are entered into after the beginning of the earliest comparative period in the financial statements.
+In July 2018, the FASB issued ASU 2018-11, Leases (Topic 842) Targeted Improvements, which provides an additional transition method in which the new lease standard is applied at the adoption date and recognized as a cumulative adjustment to retained earnings without adjustment to comparative periods.
+The amendments have the same effective date and transition requirements as the new lease standard.

+The Company will adopt this standard on January 1, 2019 using the modified retrospective approach with a cumulative effect adjustment to accumulated deficit at the beginning of the period of adoption.
+The Company will also adopt certain practical expedients provided by ASU 2018-11.
 Management is in the process of inventorying and scoping the Company's population of leased assets in order to assess the impact of Topic 842.
 Topic 842 is expected to impact the Company's condensed consolidated financial statements as the Company has certain operating lease arrangements for which it is the lessee.
-Management is currently evaluating the impact adoption of Topic 842 will have on the Company's financial position and results of operations but management anticipates the recognition of additional assets and corresponding liabilities on the Company's condensed consolidated balance sheet related to leases.
+The Company is currently evaluating the impact adoption of Topic 842 will have on its financial position and results of operations but anticipates the recognition of additional assets and corresponding liabilities on its condensed consolidated balance sheet related to leases.
+The adoption of this accounting standard update is also expected to impact the Company's condensed consolidated financial statement disclosures.